SiddiqSoft/arrp/docs/pages/api.md

 - The previous resource (if any) is discarded without invoking its callback
 - The new resource is marked as valid
 - The callback is NOT changed by this operation
+- Useful for replacing resources within the same wrapper

 **Example:**
 ```cpp